adamjparrilla/adamjparrilla.github.io/projects/life-of-a-penny.md

 ---

-As I continue working on the project, me and my groupmates with continue to add enemies
+As I continue working on the project, me and my groupmates with continue to work on enemy movements, designs, and overall layout for each level just to name a few of our goals.

 <img width="600px" class="rounded float" src="../img/projects/lifeOfAPenny/calendarcards">